DracotMolver/quartz-js/docs/README.md

 <br />

-`pipe`
+**`pipe`**
-It concats and execute several functions on the given values.
+It concat and execute several functions on the given values.
 If you add more than one value, only the first function will receive them and the returned result from the first function will be passed down to the rest of the functions.
 This is executed from left to right.

 - **func** {function} _All the Functions to be executed._